-The best ground turkey tacos made with store bought green salsa and ready in just 15 minutes.
-Serve them as tacos, quesadillas, burritos, or taco bowls!
-Jump to Recipe keyboard_arrow_down
+The best salsa verde ground turkey tacos are made with store-bought green salsa and ready in just 15 minutes.
+Serve this amazing taco meat as tacos, quesadillas, burritos, or taco bowls!

 - Optional heat: If you are serving this to kids, I like to make it with mild salsa.
 Then I buy some spicier green salsa to serve on the side so we can add extra heat to our meal.

 - On the side consider serving regular or refried beans, corn, or some roasted veggies.
 A green salad with a Mexican inspired dressing is another great option or this Tomato, Corn, Cucumber, and Avocado Salad.